 Provides support for lesbian, gay, bisexual and transgender people experiencing domestic violence.
 Information includes safety plans and sanctuary schemes.

 Separating from a partner

 Separating from a partner is a huge life change, particularly when you have children.
 The following organisations and resources offer practical and emotional support for you and your family.
 There are also details of organisations offering mediation services, which may help you to communicate with your child’s other parent and reach agreements about difficult issues.

 Our Separation pages include lots of useful advice and information on getting peer support, sorting out your finances and living arrangements, as well as getting support for yourself and your children.

 0300 4000 636

-This is a local network of not-for-profit family mediation services, which offers a practical approach to resolving disputes between separated or separating couples.
+A local network of not-for-profit family mediation services which offers a practical approach to resolving disputes between separated or separating couples.
 Mediation can help individuals reach joint decisions on issues associated with separation such as children, finance or property.

 0800 138 7777